Yarra Bend Park: History

 "Fairhaven" in 1927 on the northern section of land previously occupied by the Yarra Bend Asylum, including the asylum's main buildings.
 The clinic closed in 1951 and the site was temporarily used by the adjacent Fairfield Hospital as staff quarters and storerooms.

 In 1953, the former "Fairhaven" site was acquired by the Prisons Division for conversion into a female prison.
 HM Prison Fairlea was officially opened in 1956 and closed in August 1996.

-In 1972 the Eastern Freeway was constructed through the middle of the park, crossing both the Merri Creek and the Yarra River.
+In 1972 the Eastern Freeway was constructed through the middle of the park, crossing both the Merri Creek and the [arra River.
 Parts of the Yarra were relocated and the Deep Rock Basin was completely demolished.
 This was highly controversial at the time, heightened by the destruction of rich history of not only Wurundjeri origin but European as well.